pemet/router-simple/README.md

   first, because in the default config in CentOS 8.1 it reserves the port and prevents `dnsmasq` from starting.
-If you really want to run libvirtd in your router, please configure it to bind to its own dedicate interface only.
+If you really want to run libvirtd in your router, please configure it to bind to its own dedicated interface only.
 If something prevents `dnsmasq` from starting, you may found e.g. command\
   `netstat -tulpn | grep LISTEN`\
   useful when searching for the conflict.